paulossjunior/OpenFGAExample/README.md

 ](http://localhost:8080/stores)

 This endpoint will list all stores, including their IDs, which you’ll need for configuring the application
+## Usage
+1. Clone the Repository
+2. Configure the Program: Update baseUrl and storeId in the Program.Main method with your OpenFGA URL and the retrieved Store ID.
+3. Run the Application: ```bash dotnet run```
+4. Expected Output:
+    * Create an authorization model with user and document types.
+    *  Define read and write relationships for specific users.
+    *  Verify if users have the correct access permissions.
 ## Code Overview

   * OpenFGASetup Class: Sets up the authorization model and creates relationships.